 How A Water Jet Cutter Works

 How does a water jet cutter work?
-A water jet cutter uses a high-pressure stream of water, often mixed with abrasive particles such as specially formulated almandine garnet, to precisely cut through materials ranging from soft textiles to hard metals.
+A water jet cutter operates by generating an ultra-high-pressure stream of water (typically 30,000-90,000 PSI) via a specialised waterjet pump to precisely cut through materials ranging from soft textiles to hard metals.

-Operating on the principle of accelerated erosion, a waterjet cutting machine offers significant advantages over traditional cutting methods.
-These advantages include the absence of heat-affected zones and the ability to cut intricate shapes with minimal material waste.
+Operating on the principle of accelerated erosion, either with pure water pressure for softer materials or enhanced with waterjet garnet abrasive for more complex substrates, a waterjet cutting machine offers significant advantages over traditional cutting methods.
+These advantages include the absence of heat-affected zones, which can compromise material properties, and the ability to cut intricate shapes with minimal material waste.

 Category: